spwhitton/consfigurator/doc/ideas.rst

 - A CONCURRENTLY combinator for property application specifications, which means to apply each of the enclosed properties in parallel.
 Particularly useful surrounding a set of DEPLOYS applications, to concurrently deploy a number of hosts.
-We use ``WITH-CURRENT-DIRECTORY`` in various places, so we may not be able to do this using threads.
-But if we want to do it with lots of forking, then practically speaking usage of this combinator will be restricted to connection chains which start up remote Lisp images.
+Now that we don't call fork(2) while executing deployments, we ought to be able to do this using threads, and so it can work in the root Lisp too.
+However, we still use ``WITH-CURRENT-DIRECTORY`` in various places.
+Perhaps that macro could be changed to only affect RUN, MRUN etc. for the sake of enabling multithreading.

 - It might be useful to have a restart for the case where an attempt is made to apply a list of properties containing some ``:LISP`` properties with a